boschni/normalized-cache/README.md

 - Optimistic updates
 - Garbage collection

-The library is around 6 KB gzipped.
+The library is around 6 KB gzipped when using all features.

 ## Setup